-In our latest podcast episode of ‘Conversations over a Cuppa’ we spoke to Paul Ryan about the idea of bouncing forward – if you missed this, you can have a listen to the episode here.
+In our latest podcast episode of ‘Take me to the river’ we spoke to Paul Ryan about the idea of bouncing forward – if you missed this, you can have a listen to the episode here.

 As a follow up, we reached out to our network and asked a few people about their experience of COVID, as well as any learnings they will ‘bounce forward’ with.
 Here are six diverse perspectives that span university, government and not-for-profit spheres – we are curious to know how many you resonate with, and whether it encourages you to think about what COVID has meant for you.